two-torial/two-torial/docs/games/maimaidx/buddies/setup.md

     !!!
 Warning "Assembly-CSharp Notes"

         `Assembly-CSharp.dll` **must** match your game version.
 All others can be reused from other game versions.
-If these were not provided with your data, join the [Discord](https://discord.gg/cZRUmEPK78) for assistance.

         `Assembly-CSharp.dll` **must** also contain `mai2.ini` or `maimaiDX.ini`.
 These configuration
         files are specific to the unprotected `Assembly-CSharp.dll`.
 If your package does not